1. Blog

 Cascade Locks, OR (Aug)

-In a word, the Bridge of the Gods Run is “gorge”ous.
+In a word, the Bridge of the Gods Half is gorge-ous.
 Starting in Washington, this “stunningly beautiful” “bucket-list race” immediately crosses its namesake span, treating runners to sweeping views of the Columbia River Gorge far below.
 Once on the Oregon side, the course joins the paved Historic Columbia River Highway State Trail for a rolling, 12-mile out-and-back that ends in the “great little town” of Cascade Locks.
 This is the Pacific Northwest, so expect lush greenery plus the occasional waterfall (which may or may not be flowing in August).
-Runners receive a special gift for being the first from their state to register.
-And if you’re the superstitious (or acrophobic) type, you may want to take the opportunity as you cross into Oregon to appeal to Nike, the Greek goddess of victory.
+And if you’re the superstitious (or acrophobic) type, you may want to take a moment as you cross into Oregon to appeal to Nike, the Greek goddess of victory.

 Pennsylvania